Convent Kids presents: The Grand Imaginarium: Your Story Garden

 These sessions are recommended for children aged 5 – 10 years old.

-A special session for children aged 8 – 12 years old is available on Thursday 24 January at 1pm.
+A special session for children aged 8 – 12 years old is available on Thursday 24 January.

 Children under 8 years old should be accompanied by an adult.
 Adults can attend for free.

 Monday 22 January – Kenny Pittock

 Look twice and nothing is as it first seems in artist/writer Kenny Pittock’s playful work.
 Children are invited to see the world through fun new eyes and flip everyday objects and incidents into funny and beautiful books.
 During the workshop they will draw and make sculptures that are all about the four Pops – pop art, pop up books, popcorn and paddlepops.

 A 29 year old artist from Melbourne, Kenny says, “I’ve been lucky enough to show my art in some pretty amazing exhibitions, but nothing compares to the time I kicked an apple core through a basketball ring from half court using my left foot."

 Make an eye-poppingly colourful book inspired by artist Minna Gilligan, who will introduce children to an explosion of colours and texture using paints, textas, fabric, old magazine cut-outs, stickers and much more to create imaginative collages.

 Minna Gilligan LOVES COLOUR and works primarily with painting, drawing and collage.
 In 2015 Gilligan published her first book, ‘Time After Time’ (Hardie Grant Australia/ Rizzoli New York), as well as ‘Poems, Prayers and Promises’, a book commissioned by the National Gallery of Victoria.
 Gilligan was a studio artist at Gertrude Contemporary from 2015 – 2017 and currently teaches at Monash University.
 Her work is in the National Gallery of Australia and Deakin University collections.